Quantum simulation of weak-field light-matter interactions: Simulation through response functions

 First we note that, the population of an excited matter state $i_M$ at time $t$, which is often the quantity of interest, is given by the second term of Eq. \eqref{eq:vector_ev} after tracing over the field state:

 where

 so that the dynamical properties are captured by this two-time Green's function.
-We write such Green's functions as $\mathcal{G}_i(t_1,t_2)$, where the subscript $i$ denotes the state whose population is being measured.
-If this quantity is known, then the dynamics of any wavepacket profile shape $\varepsilon(t)$ can be determined.
+We write such Green's functions as $\mathcal{G}_{i_M}(t_1,t_2)$, where the subscript $i$ denotes the state whose population is being measured.
+If this quantity is known, then the dynamics in response to any wavepacket profile shape $\varepsilon(t)$ can be determined.
 The problem can then be reduced to finding the response to delta-like inputs.

 To simulate the delta function response with just a single stationary mode, we can consider modulating the field coupling to be nonzero only briefly and at given times.
 Consider a square ``pulse'' of width $t_\gamma$ and area $n_\gamma$, so that $\gamma(t)=\frac{n_\gamma}{t_\gamma}\left[\theta(t_1-t_\gamma/2)-\theta(t_1+t_\gamma/2)\right]$.
 We note that these pulses do not need to be strictly square in shape; we assume as such for illustrative purposes.
-When $\bar{G}(t)$ can be approximated as constant over the interval $t_\gamma$, we obtain for a pair of pulses at $t'$ and $t''$
+When $\bar{G}_0(t)$ can be approximated as constant over the interval $t_\gamma$, we obtain for a pair of pulses at $t'$ and $t''$

-We can see that when $\abs{L}^2n^2_\gamma \ll 1$ the terms to linear order dominate.
-Setting $\hat{Y}=\hat{L}$ for now, and comparing to Eq.~(\ref{eq:2tGf}), letting $t_m=t-t'$ and $t'-t''=t_{\rm int}$ we find that
+We can see that when $\vert\vert \hat{L} \vert\vert^2n^2_\gamma \ll 1$ the terms to linear order dominate.
+Setting $\hat{Y}=\hat{L}$ for now, and comparing to Eq.~(\ref{eq:2tGf}), letting $t_m\equiv t-t'$ and $t_{\rm int}\equiv t'-t''$ we find that

 Therefore, the Green's function relevant to the multimode case, Eq. \eqref{eq:2tGf}, can be extracted from the single mode system.
-We note that $\mathcal{G}_i(t_m,0)$ can be found by using a single pulse.
-Thus by choosing a proper dissipative process ($\hat{Y}$) and appropriately short pulses, we can reconstruct $\mathcal{G}_i$ and simulate the matter response from the continuum mode case.
+We note that $\mathcal{G}_{i_M}(t_m,0)$ can be found by using a single pulse.
+Thus by choosing a proper dissipative process ($\hat{Y}$) and appropriately short pulses, we can reconstruct $\mathcal{G}_{i_M}$ and simulate the matter response from the continuum mode case.